-Current CECS undergraduate students majoring in Computer and Information Science (CIS), Digital Forensics, or Software Engineering (SE) may pursue a concurrent Bachelor of Science (BS) degree in CIS Mathematics.
+Current CECS undergraduate students majoring in Computer and Information Science (CIS), Cybersecurity and Information Assurance (CIA), or Software Engineering (SE) may pursue a concurrent Bachelor of Science (BS) degree in CIS Mathematics.
 This makes it possible for CECS students to earn two degrees at the same time: a principal BS degree in CIS, DF, or in SE and a separate concurrent BS degree in CIS Mathematics.
 Both degrees must be earned at the same time.
 The courses for the concurrent BS degree in CIS cannot be used as elective credits for the principal degree, but must be taken in addition to the 120-123 credits required for the BS degree in CIS, the BS degree in DF, or the BS degree in SE.

 The BS in CIS Mathematics degree requires a minimum of thirty credits in mathematics courses, as follows: